tmtarpinian/beer_pairing_app/README.md

-# Food Pairing for Beer App
+# Beer-Pairing App for Food

 This program was created to help people find beers that pair with food they currently have in the house or on their grocery list.
 By choosing a food, the app will find beers that pair with that food.
 The beers will also provide descriptions of meals you can create from those foods, giving you not only beer ideas but dinner ideas as well.